Planetbiru/MagicObject/manual/includes/_simple-object.md

 Push is present in MagicObject version 1.22.
 Push is used to add array elements from a MagicObject property.
 The `push` method basically uses the `array_push` function which is a built-in PHP function.

+As with the `set` method, users can use the `push` method in two ways:

+1. using a subfix in the form of a property name written in camelcase style with one parameter, namely the value of the element to be added.
+2. using two parameters, namely the property name written in camelcase style and the value of the element to be added

 ```
 <?php
 use MagicObject\MagicObject;